 Silence is not an option.
 We urge allies to speak out if they hear about bogus cures and pseudoscience from family or friends.
+Demand accountability and a true system in our government for regulation and reporting.
 If you are not part of the solution, you are a part of the problem.

-There is no “cure” for autism and there never will be — nor should there be any effort made towards finding one.
+There is no “cure” for autism and there never will be.
 Scientifically speaking, autism is not a disease, any more than being left-handed is a disease.
 Historically speaking, autistic people have always been a rich and diverse part of the human fabric.
 The reason for increased autism diagnosis is due to a radical shift in diagnostic criteria, not an imagined “epidemic”.
 Efforts to cure an autistic person are not only pointless, they are painful and often dangerous to the safety and well-being of all autistics.

-Cure culture, whether in the form of pills, “treatments” or “behaviour therapy” has no place in an inclusive society.
-In addition to their impact on the direct victims, cure schemes also have a ripple effect in diminished access to services and human rights for all of us.
+Cure culture, whether in the form of pills, so-called treatments or behaviour therapy has no place in an inclusive society.
+In addition to their impact on the direct victims (the children), cure schemes have a ripple effect in diminished access to services and human rights for all of us.
 When parents talk about “curing” an “epidemic,” autistics are seen as a problem to eradicate and a class to exclude— rather than as a part of society.
 We continue to face discrimination, exclusion and abuse, all made worse by cure culture.